addam/lokeye/README.md

 ## configuration

-There are four 'motion models' available for face tracking.
+There are four ''motion models'' available for face tracking.
 At compile time, you have to set `TRANSFORMATION=<model>` to one of the following options:
  * `locrot`: Location and rotation.
 Very naive.
  * `affine`: Affine transformation.
 Flexible quite enough.
 Default option.
  * `barycentric`: Triangle-based affine transformation.
 Compared to the previous one, this is somewhat slower and allows you to use Grid Children.
  * `perspective`: Quadrangle-based homography.
-Most general transformation that makes sense.
-Same performance as the previous one, just a bit more buggy.
+The most general transformation that still makes sense.
+Considerably slower than the others.

-There are two 'children schemes' for face tracking.
+There are two ''children schemes'' for face tracking.
 These are switched by the `CHILDREN=<scheme>` directive at compile time:
  * `markers`: Several small markers are set to track interesting facial features.
 Default option.
  * `grid`: The face area is seamlessly subdivided into several trackers, each responsible of its cut out cell.
-Only supported for `perspective` motion model so far.
-The code is unfinished and unstable.

 After changing these build options, it is necessary to do a `make clean`.